intel/he-toolkit/kit/tools/README.md

 The tool is dependent on the `factor` utility.
 There is a hard limit at representing numbers if `factor` has not been compiled with the GMP library.

-The primes that can be used are only those provided in the `primes.txt` file.
+The primes that can be used are only those provided in the `~/.hekit/primes.txt` file.